 Types of Chairs

-The tent style chairs in this review are named so because they are made of a folding, tent-like pole construction and a fabric seat that lets your bottom hang suspended between the poles.
-Of the four products we included in this category, they generally sit around ten inches above the ground and are lightyears more comfortable than the taco style chairs.
+The tent style chairs in this review are named so because they use a folding, tent-like pole construction and a fabric seat that lets your bottom hang suspended between the poles.
+Of the four products we included in this category, they generally sit around 10 inches above the ground and are lightyears more comfortable than the taco style chairs.
 They are, however, significantly more expensive and in some cases (though not always) a little bit heavier.
 We were excited to use these chairs anywhere and everywhere, from car camping cookouts to the beach and the crag.
 If you're still wondering why on earth you'd bring a chair backpacking, none of the chairs in this review may be for you.
-But if you're enticed by comfort, a chair in this category may be well worth your investment.
+But if you value comfort, a chair in this category may be well worth your investment.

 Uses and Versatility

 Even though we've titled this review the "Backpacking Chair" review, we recognize that chairs can bring an elevated level of comfort to just about any activity.
 We evaluate a few of those activities below, explaining which scoring metrics are most important for that given activity, and, subsequently, which chairs will suit you best.